modrobert/SecureChatAnywhere/README.md

 hope to improve in future versions of the program, but for now, lets keep it simple.

-When SecureCHatAnywhere is launched for the first time it will create the file SecureChatAnywhere.keys.txt (if it is missing) in the same directory as the program is residing, and generate three random keys; key01, key02 and key03.
+When SecureChatAnywhere is launched for the first time it will create the file SecureChatAnywhere.keys.txt (if it is missing) in the same directory as the program is residing, and generate three random keys; key01, key02 and key03.
 The keys are created using the